Leofltt/AudioLDM2/README.md

     -b BATCHSIZE, --batchsize BATCHSIZE
                           Generate how many samples at the same time --ddim_steps DDIM_STEPS
+                          The sampling step for DDIM
     -dur DURATION, --duration DURATION
                           The duration of the samples
-                          The sampling step for DDIM
     -gs GUIDANCE_SCALE, --guidance_scale GUIDANCE_SCALE
                           Guidance scale (Large => better quality and relavancy to text; Small => better diversity) -n N_CANDIDATE_GEN_PER_TEXT, --n_candidate_gen_per_text N_CANDIDATE_GEN_PER_TEXT
                           Automatic quality control.
 This number control the number of candidates (e.g., generate three audios and choose the best to show you).
 A Larger value usually lead to better quality with heavier computation
     --seed SEED           Change this value (any integer number) will lead to a different generation result.
+    --transfer_strength TRANSFER_STRENGTH
+                          A value between 0 and 1.
+0 means original audio without transfer, 1 means completely transfer to the audio indicated by text, DEFAULT 0.5
+    -s SAVE_PATH, --save_path SAVE_PATH

 ```

 ## Hugging Face 🧨 Diffusers